OTF STUDIO: ALL IN A NEW LIGHT

 Fig. 9.
 Comparison of spectral performances of a standard 4-layer AR design and a 14-layer AR design compensating residual stress caused by the QWM @ 1030 mirror.

-If your deposition process privides high monitoring accuracy, even more complicated ARs can be easily produced.
+If your deposition process provides high monitoring accuracy, even more complicated ARs can be easily produced.
 For example, in this paper, we report about design and production of a 71-layer AR with the total thickness of 7.5 um compensating stress caused by a 74-layer dispersive mirror multiterawatt for few-cycle light wave synthesizer based on optical parametric amplification.

 If you are interested in our assistance in designing AR and other types of coatings, please contact us!
 We can design for you or we can send you a design that will be a good starting point for your design process.
 We have many years of experience in thin film optics.